xuankimtran/docs-1/pages/katalon-analytics/docs/execute-test-run.md

 ## Execute Test Runs

 After we scheduled Test Runs in Katalon TestOps, we can execute them without Katalon Studio.
+Before running a Test Run, we have to run the Agent of that Test Run.
+For running the Agent, we can [see here](https://docs.katalon.com/katalon-analytics/docs/install_kt_agent.html).
 In **Test Planning**, choose **Test Run Types**, click on the Run button.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/execute-test-runs/kt_test_plan_test_run_type.png)